-Because a method for calculating and annual assessment has been approved per Proposition 218, no ballot procedure is necessary to approve the increase.
-Therefore, the Fiscal Year 2012-2013 assessment is in compliance with Proposition 218.
+A method for calculating the annual assessment has been approved per Proposition 218, therefore no ballot procedure is necessary to approve any change in assessment.
+The fiscal year 2014-2015 assessment is in compliance with Proposition 218.

 The parcels subject to the annual assessment are listed on Exhibit "B" that is attached hereto and made a part of this Engineer's Report.